Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Introduction

-In the present paper, we adopt and extend the direct multiplier bootstrap approach to the empirical checkerboard tail copula (cf. section \ref{sec:des} for detailed description).
-The main technical addition that we need here is the assumption that the Bootstrap multiplier satisfy a Bernstein-condition along with its finite mean and variance.
-This choice is particularly natural in our setting, since the checkerboard estimator already incorporates a smoothing mechanism via local convex combinations, and the direct bootstrap avoids the need for explicit derivative estimation.
-By combining multiplier reweighting with checkerboard smoothing, we obtain a bootstrap procedure that preserves the extremal structure of the data while accurately reproducing the first--order stochastic fluctuations induced by both joint tail estimation and marginal estimation.
-Our main result in Theorem \ref{thm:cb-dm-bootstrap} establishes conditional weak convergence of the checkerboard-based multiplier bootstrap process to the same Gaussian limit as the empirical checkerboard tail copula process.
-As a consequence, the proposed bootstrap consistently approximates the sampling distribution of smooth functionals of the tail copula, including the lower tail dependence coefficient (cf. Corollary \ref{cor:bootstrap_lambdaL}).
-This provides a fully feasible inference procedure for checkerboard-based tail copula estimators without requiring explicit estimation of the limiting covariance structure.
+In section \ref{sec:des} of this paper, we adopt and extend the direct multiplier bootstrap approach of \citet{BucherDette2013} to the empirical checkerboard copula as well as the empirical checkerboard tail copula.
+Multipliers are $n$ iid positive sub-exponential random variables $\xi_1, \dots, \xi_n$ with $\mathbf{E}(\xi_1)=\mu$ and $\text{var}(\xi_1)=\tau^2<\infty$.
+Multipliers in bootstrap is particularly natural in our setting, since the checkerboard estimator already incorporates a smoothing mechanism via local convex combinations, and moreover the direct multiplier bootstrapping avoids the need for explicit derivative estimation.
+By combining multiplier reweighting with checkerboard smoothing, we develop a bootstrap procedure that preserves the mean as well as the extremal structure of the data while accurately reproducing the first--order stochastic fluctuations.
+Following are the contributions on bootstrap approximation of Section \ref{sec:des}. \begin{enumerate}[label =(\Alph*),start=5] \item First we construct $\hat C_n^{(m),\xi,\xi}$ as the bootstrap version of $\hat{C}_n^{(m)}$.
+We establish that conditionally on data where $\mathbb{G}_C$ is the centered tight Gaussian process, appeared as the limit of the original empirical checkerboard copula process.
+By the notation ``$\overset{\mathbf P}{\underset{\xi}{\rightsquigarrow}}$'' we mean, weak convergence conditioned on the data in probability. \item Subsequently, we construct $\hat \Lambda_{L, n}^{(m),\xi,\xi}$ and $\hat \Lambda_{U, n}^{(m),\xi,\xi}$ as bootstrap versions of $\hat \Lambda_{L, n}^{(m)}$ and $\hat \Lambda_{U, n}^{(m)}$ respectively.
+We establish that conditionally on the data,